kiranmak/semcomm/qsc.md

 ## Topics of Interest

 We solicit stimulating, original, previously unpublished ideas on completed work, position papers, and/or work-in-progress papers in the form of extended abstracts.
-We invite submissions concept, design, frameworks, and experiments on a wide range of topics of interest, including, but not limited to:
+We invite submissions concepts, design, frameworks, and experiments on a wide range of topics of interest, including, but not limited to:

 - Satellite Connectivity: addressing scheme, DNS deployment, path determination, packet forwarding and switching, IGP and BGP Routing protocols, etc.
 - Satellite Mobility: mobility processing, seamless handover, multi-path support, etc.